BigPolarBear1/factorization/README.md

 Update: Ok... there we go.
 Let me go for a run and when I come back I'll update the paper..

+Update: EUREKA.
+FIGURED IT OUT!
+Ok, let me go for a run first, then I will show you to do it.

 URGENT NOTE: I am urgently looking for any country to grant me a visa and employment.
 A country that doesn't extradite to the US.
 I am running out of time.
 The US has initiated a terrorism case against me, and the police here in Belgium said they would have me declared as a terrorist internationally, so I would get arrested when I travel.
 I need to get out of Belgium to a safe country ASAP.